Staying ahead of market trends is only as valuable as your company’s ability to respond to them.

 Consumer tastes always shift with the change in seasons.
 As a result, McCormick predicts that comfort foods are coming back, driven by smoked spices, pumpkin pie spice, and coconut milk.

 “The tongue-tingling effect of smoked spices and herbs is an easy way to dial up richness in meals and drinks,” according to the McCormick forecast.
 “This builds on familiar smoky flavors that have been hiding in plain sight for years – like smoked cinnamon and cardamom – and is a natural progression in offering the next wave of smoke-forward flavor.”

-McCormick is hot on spice – as in chilies.
+McCormick is hot on spice – as in chiles.
 They offer a wealth of flavors, from sour to sweet, and provide a subtle foundation for other combinations.
-Whether it’s the building block of a salsa, a marinade, or even a drink, McCormick points to a few chilies in particular:
+Whether it’s the building block of salsa, a marinade, or even a drink, McCormick points to a few chilies in particular: